Updated 03/01/2025

 Pros and cons of dry cat food

 A good quality, vet-recommended dry cat food is a good all-round meal for kitties.
-If your cat has a sensitive stomach (which many do), biscuits are ideal for settling tummies and keeping their digestive tract in check.
+If your cat has a sensitive stomach (which many do), biscuits can be helpful for settling tummies and keeping their digestive tract in check.
 These biscuits contain all the carbohydrates, fiber, and minerals your kitty needs to stay active and live their normal cat life.
 It’s better for their teeth and great for making sure they get all the nutrients they need.

 Feed a combination of wet and dry food